jeandemeusy/02_iAi_Private/00_Projects/barrel_correction/READ_ME.md

 # READ_ME

-Tool for correcting the barrel distortion on images
+Tool for correcting the barrel distortion on images.

+## Librairies

+## Run